A detailed list of the top tourist attractions and landmarks in Iceland

 It’s no big news that Iceland has a lot of dormant volcanoes.
 But did you know that two of the biggest geysers in the world can be seen just a couple of miles away from the capital?
 If you follow the so-called Golden Circle (plenty of tours on offer from Reykjavik), you will also see Strokkur, which sometimes erupts up to 40 meters high.
 The best part: It’s erupting every 5 to 10 minutes, so there is a 100 percent chance you will see it.

 Right next to Strokkur you will also be able to see Geysir, the very first geyser that ever was found and that serves as name patron for all the rest of them.
-Both should absolutely be on your list of things to see in Iceland.
+Both should absolutely be on your list of things to see in Iceland and are an easy day trip from Reykjavik.

 13. Þingvellir National Park